 Special note for Spanish Speakers: the following Spanish courses are not part of the regular sequence that we permit to count toward the four semesters of foreign language: Intermediate Spanish Conversation and Culture (L38 223), Business Spanish (L38 351), Medical Spanish (L38 353), and Spanish for the Social Sciences (L38 355).
-Some students might find these courses valuable for other reasons.Those who have questions about this should consult with their major advisor.
+Some of you might find these courses valuable for other reasons.
+If you have questions about this, please consult with your major advisor.

-Advanced foreign language courses in literature and culture used to satisfy the foreign language requirement may be counted as advanced credit for IAS majors as long as they are cross-listed with--or approved for study abroad credit for--the student's IAS concentration AND provided the courses are not being counted toward any other degree.
+Advanced foreign language courses in literature and culture used to satisfy the foreign language requirement may be counted as advanced credit for IAS majors as long as they are cross-listed with--or approved for study abroad credit for--your IAS concentration AND provided the courses are not being counted toward any other degree.

 Language courses taken to fulfill the IAS language requirement may count toward another major or minor unless they are being counted as advanced elective units for the IAS major requirement.

 All courses taken for IAS credit, including language courses, must be taken for a letter grade, and you must receive a grade of C+ or higher.

 Native speakers of a foreign language: you must satisfy the four semester requirement in another language appropriate to your concentration.

 Heritage speakers who do not have a native level of fluency: you must seek appropriate placement by the coordinator of the language program and complete the four semester requirement.

 Transfer students who have taken language courses: you may receive credit for the courses as part of the four-semester IAS foreign language requirement only if a placement exam is taken upon arrival at or return to Washington University and the foreign language department determines that you may progress to the next highest level of language instruction.